<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/5f52dae5afd14531b4d79b0d6abd6a9a/pixel?tag=ViewContent&amp;noscript=1">

 I talked with Tom Morrill on our Training-Led Growth Podcast about growing your company culture when working from home.
 To have more ideas on how to do it when working remotely, you can listen here.

-3. Let Your Teams Know About The New Starter
+3. Let Your Teams Know About the New Starter

 4. Build Team Bonds